openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 * Ensure (review / release) that obligations for post-market surveillance are complied with in accordance with Art.
 10 Para.
 10 MDR
 * Ensure (review / release) that the reporting obligations of Articles 87 to 91 MDR are fulfilled (FSCA / incidents, also see Art.
 10 Para.
 13 MDR)

+The PRRC shall not be subjected to Management instructions while carrying out his/her responsibilities specified above.
+His/her tasks may be delegated to other roles as long as it is ensured that final responsibility stays withcan be carried out by the PRRC.
+She or he has the power and authority to represent the company in the scope of his/her responsibilities, e.g. in communicating with state authorities.

+Required qualification for this role:
+* Fluent in German and English language
+* Knowledge of the role and responsibilities of a ‘Person Responsible for Regulatory Compliance’ according to Art.
+15 MDR
+* Higher education degree in law, medicine, pharmacology or engineering
+OR: four years of professional experience in the fields of quality management and regulatory affairs
+* At minimum one year of professional experience in the fields of quality management and regulatory affairs

 ## 4. Processes